SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/components.md

 - Interactive elements have sufficient touch target size.
 - Focus indicators are clearly visible during keyboard navigation.
 - States such as selected, disabled, and error are clearly distinguishable.
+- Focus order follows a logical reading order.

-For general accessibility requirements, see [Accessibility](../accessibility)
+For general accessibility requirements, see [Design Foundations](../design-foundations)